 \section{System Evaluation}

 In this section different results on the requirements of IoT and UWB Internet access are provided and their application is explained.
 In UWB systems, high sum-rates are targeted.
-To this end, parallel data streams rather than single users with high SNR are sophisticated.
 Contrary, in IoT applications, high reliability and/or massive connectivity are desirable.
 Multi-mode antennas open the flexibility to provide a trade-off.
-As shown in Section~\ref{sec2}, complex but symmetric shapes can be used in order to implement multiple ports on a given surface.
+As shown before, complex but symmetric shapes can be used in order to implement multiple ports on a given surface.
 Using the radiation characteristics of the prototype antenna in Fig. \ref{fig:M4_antenna} as an example, a single element beamforming approach is presented.
-In the block diagram presented in Fig.~\ref{fig: BSB_analog_pattern}, on the right-hand side a cut of the radiation pattern in the y-z-plane is depicted.
+In the block diagram presented in Fig.~\ref{fig: BSB_analog_pattern}, on the right-hand side a cut of the radiation pattern in the y,z-plane is depicted.
 Cuts of the patterns are redrawn in Fig.~\ref{fig: Single_Element_Beamforming}, curves (1)-(4).
 Since the ports corresponding to the electric fields are orthogonal among each other, single-element beamforming can be used to increase the overall antenna gain given a certain direction.
 To achieve a fair comparison, the input power is kept constant.
 At the mobile terminal this is assumed as an alternative to simplify the problem structure and provide a minimum channel performance at the cost of parallel data streams.
-The achievable gain is represented by Fig. \ref{fig: Single_Element_Beamforming}, curve (6).
+The achievable gain of mode combination is represented by mode-combination in Fig. \ref{fig: Single_Element_Beamforming}, curve (6).
 It is shown that by combining the ports of the antenna and using constructive interference, an additional gain of up to two decibel can be achieved.
 Note that digital beamforming at the antenna terminal is required to achieve the full performance.
 A codebook is determined, storing the optimal amplitudes and phases.
-A still attractive performance because of reduced complexity is switching to the mode providing the largest gain in the desired direction (Fig. \ref{fig: Single_Element_Beamforming}, curve (5)).
-Here, a gain of about 6~dBi can be achieved for nearly the full angular range.
+A still attractive performance because of reduced complexity is switching to the mode providing the largest gain in the desired direction (mode-selection, Fig. \ref{fig: Single_Element_Beamforming}, curve (5)).
+Here, a gain of about 6~DBi can be achieved for nearly the full angular range.
 The corresponding codebook only stores the selected mode, which can be set by using switches, as an example.